vaidasbl/stonkz/README.md

 ### - Home component

 This component is displayed at the homepage of the application.
 By default, it consists of a text input field and a button.
-The input field accepts letters and spaces, up to 35 characters, and should be used to enter the symbol of a company (e.g., MSFT, IBM or AAPL).
-If the entered symbol is apparent in finnhub's database, clicking a button next to the input field displays a card with a company data - name, currency, country and a web url.
+The input field accepts letters and spaces, up to 35 characters, and should be used to enter the symbol of a company (e.g., MSFT, IBM, AAPL, etc.).
+If the entered symbol is apparent in finnhub's database, clicking the button next to the input field displays a card with company data - name, currency, country and web url.

 It is possible to look for stock exchange data of the found company by clicking its name in the company card.
 By doing this, a dialog is presented with two data pickers which define the timeframe of stock data.
-Clicking 'proceed' at the bottom of the dialog navigates to the graph view.
+Clicking 'Proceed' button at the bottom of the dialog navigates to the graph view.

 ### - Graph (stocks) component

-This component can be found by clicking 'Stocks' in the navigation bar or by proceeding through company card dialog at homepage.
+This component can be found by clicking 'Stocks' in the navigation bar or by proceeding through company card's name dialog at homepage.

 There are four input fields and two buttons.
-Filling all the fields unlocks 'Search' button, which invokes function for stock data retrieving and generates a candle graph according to the data provided.
+Filling in all the fields unlocks 'Search' button, which invokes function for stock data retrieving and generates a candle graph according to the data provided.

 ### - Log component